Title: Shark Island

 First Line: The hours were dragging.

 It could be that I love well-written books about the sea because there are so many sailors in the family.
 (I even married an ex-submariner.)
 New Zealand author Joan Druett has long been one of my favorites for maritime history.
-When I discovered that she'd begun writing an historical mystery series based on the travels of the United States South Seas Exploring Expedition of 1838 to 1842, I was thrilled.
+When I discovered that she'd begun writing a historical mystery series based on the travels of the United States South Seas Exploring Expedition of 1838 to 1842, I was thrilled.
 What a perfect movable feast of a setting for a mystery series!
-If you're one of the many who've never heard of this American expedition, here's a few words about it from Joan Druett herself:
+If you're one of the many who've never heard of this American expedition, here are a few words about it from Joan Druett herself:

 ...huge tracts of the ocean had been charted, plus 800 miles of scarcely known Oregon shore and 1,500 miles of entirely unknown Antarctic coast.
 The Stars and Stripes had fluttered off the lagoons of well over 200 tropical islands, and more than 4,000 artifacts and 2,000 scientific specimens had been collected, an enormously rich fund that became the foundation of the collection of the new Smithsonian Institution.As you can see from that small description alone, this is an incredibly rich fishing ground for a mystery series.
 The detective of the series is half-Maori, half-white Wiki Coffin.
 Due to his skill in linguistics, he's been hired by the expedition as an interpreter.